ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter06.md

 ### Index
 + When you declare one to MySQL, it creates a new file on disk that stores information about where the data from each row in the table is stored.
 + This information is called an index, and its purpose is to speed up searches that use the primary key.
-+ Without the index, the only way to find rows in the table is to read each one from disk and check whether it matches the artist_id you’re searching for.
++ Without the index, the only way to find rows in the table is to read each one from disk and check whether it matches the artist_id(primary key) you’re searching for.
 + You can display the indexes available on a table using the SHOW INDEX command.
   - The cardinality is the number of unique values in the index.
   - All columns that are part of a primary key must be declared as NOT NULL.